shingt/ImageFetcher/README.md

 animals/animals.txt
 ```

-will be created.
+will be generated.
-Each file has the names of images under each category.
-For instance, apples.txt will contain
+Each file contains names of images for each category.
+For instance, `apples.txt` will contain

 ```sh
 apple/apple1.jpg